No Bake Raw Brownie

 No Bake Superfood Brownies

-If you are looking for a whole-food sweet treat that takes minutes to make, these superfood brownies are a great option.
+If you are looking for a whole-food sweet treat that takes minutes to make, these no bake superfood brownies are a great option.
 Simply blend all the base ingredients together and top with a quick homemade chocolate topping.
 No baking, no gluten, no refined sugar and nothing ultra-processed!

 prep time15 minutes

-total time1 hour 15 minutes
+total time15 minutes

 They are very easy to make and totally customisable.
 You can easily use any nuts you like and top them with whatever nuts/seeds you have available.